userdyk-github/userdyk-github.github.io/_posts/MATH05/2019-08-14-MATH05-Curve fitting.md

 Before you find the values of a, b, and c defined above, let's look at the data.
 In reality, actual data is used.
-However, for convenience here, random data will be generated through sub-code [2] and used as input data.
+However, for convenience here, random data will be generated through details-code [2] and used as input data.

 <dl>
-<dt class='frame2'>Sub-code [2] : Input Data</dt>
+<dt class='frame2'>Details-code [2] : Input Data</dt>
 </dl>

 ```python